2022-2023 USAP Field Season

 UNAVCO high-precision GPS and ground-based light detection and ranging (LiDAR) support

 Project Web Site:

 Supporting Stations: McMurdo Station

-UNAVCO provides geodetic observations support and equipment.
-Surveygrade GPS, terrestrial laser scanners, unmanned aerial vehicles (UAVs), and power and communications systems for high-precision campaign surveying and continuous data collection are available.
-UNAVCO operates a network of Global Navigation Satellite System (GNSS) stations on Ross Island and in the Dry Valleys.
+Earthscope GAGE (formerly UNAVCO) provides geodetic observations support and equipment.
+Survey-grade GPS, terrestrial laser scanners, uncrewed aerial vehicles (UAVs), and power and communications systems for high-precision campaign surveying and continuous data collection are available.
+GAGE operates a network of Global Navigation Satellite System (GNSS) stations on Ross Island and in the Dry Valleys.
 Support infrastructure includes a real-time kinematic differential GPS broadcasting station covering McMurdo Sound, a Mount Erebus repeater for GPS data retrieval from the Transantarctic Mountains, and an Iridium satellite hub in Colorado.
 Support is also provided for Palmer Station’s GPS survey system.
-Operation and maintenance is provided for NASA's GNSS service stations MCM4 and PALM, POLENET (ANET), West Antarctic Ice Sheet Divide, South Pole GPS stations, and as-yet-unplanned support, as feasible.
+Operation and maintenance are provided for NASA's GNSS service stations MCM4 and PALM, POLENET (ANET), West Antarctic Ice Sheet Divide, South Pole GPS stations, and as-yet-unplanned support, as feasible.

 Field Season Overview